flyingmachine/nanoc-blog/content/programming/tech-lead-lessons-learned.md

 redefined my role to something that I felt would allow me to contribute more.
 After that, I was super happy with what I did.

+## That's It for Now

+So that's it for now.
+I'm sure I'll have more to write on this topic in the future.